cauIfield/cauIfield/README.md

 gehlp stopSPPP guys ellie is so sweet she said she would have stayed on call with me if i didnt wake up what a sweetheart- nid

 yeah and u wouldve just woke up and left me in the middle of the night. cause ur NOT a sweetheart - ellie

+I WAS JOKINGGGG IM NOT THAT MEAN.
+IM THE BIGGEST SWEETHEART OUT THERE I WOULD HAVE STAYED.
+ROLLING MY MF EYES -NID